EAA STUDENT AWARD 2017

-The European Association of Archaeologists awards the 2016 Student Award of the European Association of Archaeologists to Sian Mui for her paper Positioning Ritual: Death and Representation in Early Medieval England, and to Shumon Hussain for his paper Gazing at Owls?
-The Role of Human-Strigiform Interfaces in the Gravettian of East-Central Europe.
+The European Association of Archaeologists awards the 2017 Student Award of the European Association of Archaeologists to Emma Brownlee for her paper The Dead and their Possessions: The Agency of the Cadaver in Early Medieval Europe.

-We would like to thank the sponsors of the EAA 2016 Student Award who kindly donated book vouchers worth GBP 1,000:
+We would like to thank the sponsors of the EAA 2017 Student Award who kindly donated book vouchers and benefits worth EUR 1,500:

 Cambridge University Press